 Mr. Hausmann specializes in Business Finance and Banking Law, having founded his own law firm in London.
 He serves on the Board or as Counsel to various companies including Delta Galil Industries Ltd, UK subsidiary of El Al Israel Airlines, various Israeli Institutions, ICTS International N.V.
 He is the Governor of the Hebrew University, Orion Foundation, and others; Trustee and Adviser to numerous Charities raising funds for Israeli Institutions, including Ezra le Marpeh, JNF/KKL, and Council for Beautiful Israel.
 He is also a Member of the European Jewish Parliament.
 He was Founder and first National Chairman of the Universities Committee for Soviet Jewry; and organized the first public activities in England, on behalf of Soviet Jewry.
 Former National Chairman of the Inter-University Jewish Federation, Political Officer of the World Union of Jewish Students, and member of Israeli delegation to World Youth Assembly, United Nations New York.

 Mr. Tamir has been acting as the Chairman of the Board of Directors of the M.T.
 Abraham Foundation since 2004.
-Mr. Tamir’s main business activities in the 1970s and 1980s were in fur merchandising, grading, valuation and attending auctions as well as managing commodities businesses including but not limited to looking after their finances and supporting in making financial decisions, developing strategies for overseas financing, assessment and valuation etc. amongst other interests, in the past 10 years Mr Tamir has broadened his activities into the real estate spectrum for which he is active to this day.
-Influenced by his father, the late M.T Abraham, Mr. Tamir was raised to appreciate and to be devoted to the arts and so he is passing his enthusiasm to the next generation to come.
+Mr. Tamir’s main business activities in the 1970s and 1980s were in fur merchandising, grading, valuation and attending auctions as well as managing commodities businesses including but not limited to looking after their finances and supporting in making financial decisions, developing strategies for overseas financing, assessment and valuation etc. amongst other interests, in the past 10 years Mr. Tamir has broadened his activities into the real estate spectrum for which he is active to this day.

 Ms. Ivgenia Naiman, Contemporary Art Specialist & Adviser